-The information required by this Item is incorporated by reference pursuant to General Instruction G(3) of Form 10-K from CPSI's definitive Proxy Statement for the 2017 Annual Meeting of Stockholders to be filed with the Securities and Exchange Commission pursuant to Regulation 14A.
+The information required by this Item is incorporated by reference pursuant to General Instruction G(3) of Form 10-K from the 2018 Proxy Statement to be filed with the Securities and Exchange Commission pursuant to Regulation 14A.

 ITEM 14.
 PRINCIPAL ACCOUNTANT FEES AND SERVICES